ouahbi13/safe-rl/README.md

 # safe-rl
-A reinforcemont learning pckage for Safe and Survival RL
+A reinforcemont learning package for Safe and Survival RL